leandrolanzieri/cg635-clock-generator/CONTRIBUTING.md

     developers to collectively create software are general and can be applied to all sorts of environments, including private companies and proprietary code bases.

+## Getting an Account on this GitLab Instance

+To file issues and merge requests you'll need an account with `https://gitlab.desy.de`.
+If you happen to have a DESY account you can directly sign in.
+In case you don't have a DESY account, browse to the [sign in page](https://gitlab.desy.de/users/sign_in), and click on `Helmholtz AAI`.
+There, you can choose different identity providers, including Google and GitHub.